 Over the course of a combined 18 years in these roles, Peter has undertaken analysis of electronic evidence in hundreds of criminal and civil matters, presented expert evidence to state and federal courts, investigated and remediated internal and external data breaches for numerous organisations, managed complex electronic discovery environments, and provided advice to government, public and private organisations in relation to cybersecurity and IT governance related issues.

 Peter holds a Diploma of Policing, Bachelor in Computer Science, Master of Business Administration and recently completed his doctorate with a thesis examining accounting information systems and IT governance.
 He is also a Certified Computer Examiner and Certified Information Security Systems Professional.

-Christopher Colwell is a Fellow, Life Member and former director of Records and Information Management Professionals Australasia and an Associate of the Governance Institute of Australia and the Institute of Chartered Secretaries and Administrators.
+Christopher Colwell is a Fellow, Life Member and former director of Records and Information Management Professionals Australasia and a Fellow of the Governance Institute of Australia and the Institute of Chartered Secretaries and Administrators.
 For the last 20 years he has implemented records and information management programs in Australian State and Commonwealth public sector agencies.
 He has also held broader corporate governance responsibilities within these agencies.

 Chris holds an Associate Diploma of Arts (Library Practice), a Bachelor of Applied Science (information Studies), a Master of Arts (Information & Knowledge Management) and a Graduate Diploma in Applied Corporate Governance.

 He is a Sessional Lecturer in the Information and Knowledge Management Program at the University of Technology, Sydney where he is currently completing his PhD.
 Chris’ doctoral research explores how diverse professional groups within Australian Government agencies understand and perceive the concept of records as part of their everyday work practices.